 What is TDAP Flap?

 TDAP, thoracodorsal artery perforator, flap is a breast reconstruction technique using skin and fat from the upper back to recontour the breast.
 The muscle in the back is left intact during this process and the blood vessels are separated and reconnected in the breast area to keep the tissue alive.
-This technique is commonly used to reshape the breast after it has already been reconstructed.
+This breast reconstruction technique is commonly used to help women from Washington, DC; Chevy Chase and Bethesda, MD; Arlington and Fairfax, VA; and surrounding areas reshape a previously reconstructed breast.

 The Benefits of TDAP Flap